Eat Right – Even When Money is Tight

 The application is approved for three years, with only annual re-certifications, and seniors can submit actual medical expenses to increase their award amount.
 Benefits are awarded on a debit card mailed to your home, allowing for privacy when shopping at grocery and convenience stores.
 And, there are no taxes on SNAP purchases.
 This innovation by Alabama has removed many barriers to participation, such as lengthy office visits, getting social security statements and privacy concerns.

-The Area Agency on Aging has partnered with the National Council on Aging to fight Senior Hunger.
-Our Senior SNAP Enrollment Initiative assists older adults in applying for and enrolling in the Alabama Simplified Application Project (AESAP).
+To fight Senior Hunger, the Area Agency on Aging has partnered with the National Council on Aging, the Alabama Department of Human Resources and Alabama Department of Senior Services.
+Our Senior SNAP Enrollment initiative assists older adults in applying for and enrolling in the Alabama Simplified Application Project (AESAP).